Hong Kong mahjong scoring rules: Simplified faan point-base point table

-If two of these criteria apply to any player...then the player must double and then redouble the points owed to the winner.
+If two of these criteria apply to any player, then the player must double and then redouble the points owed to the winner.

 Examples

-Hong Kong Mahjong is essentially a payment system of doubling and redoubling where winning from the wall adds great value to the final payment and where the dealer is highly rewarded or penalized if he or she wins or loses.
+Hong Kong Mahjong is essentially a payment system of doubling and redoubling where winning from the wall adds great value to the final payment and where the dealer is highly rewarded or penalized if they win or lose.

 Traditional faan point-base point table

-The faan value of a hand is converted into base points which are then used to calculate the money (or "points") the losers pay the winner.
-The following is the Old Hong Kong simplified table, for other tables see Hong Kong Mahjong scoring rules.

 This table is similar to simplified but allows payments for hands of less than 3 faan.
 If a player has 3 faan then his hand is worth eight base points.
 A winning hand with 9 faan is worth 32 base points.
 Losing players must give the winning player the value of these base points.
-Individual players must double the amount of base-points owed for the following:
+Individual players must double the number of base-points owed for the following: